 Immune monitoring services were newly expanded and implemented in June 2017.
 Cell services include: isolation of immune cells from human blood and tissues; generation of dendritic cells and macrophages from blood and/or tumor tissue; expansion of T cells from blood and/or tumor tissue; and analysis of cytokines, growth factors, other soluble factors via ELISPOT, ELISA and Luminex xMAP system.
 Immune functional assays include: antigen-specific T cell proliferation, cytokine production and antibody synthesis; and cytotoxicity assays for CD8 T cells and NK cells.

 Researchers can schedule to have their samples analyzed or sorted for membrane, cytoplasmic and nuclear antigen expression, light-scattering properties, DNA content, cell cycles, and apoptosis, as well as measured for intracellular biochemical changes such as calcium flux and pH.
 Researchers must schedule time at least 72 hours in advance.
-For more information, visit the Flow Cytometry and Cell Sorting website.
+For more information, visit the Flow Cytometry and Immune Monitoring website.

 Redox Metabolism Shared Resource Facility